HassiumTeam/Hassium/docs/Introduction.md

 exit(0);
 ```

-Save this file then execute it with either Hassium.exe HelloWorldPrgm.hs (on Windows) or
+Save this file then execute it with either Hassium.exe HelloWorldPrgm.has (on Windows) or
-mono Hassium.exe HelloWorldPrgm.hs (on *nix).
+mono Hassium.exe HelloWorldPrgm.has (on *nix).
 You should see the text Hello, World! on your console
 window.

 You should note the different parts of the program that are shown here.
 We have the first line which